Skip to Content

 Cycle Anchors and Balance Groups

-Each planet has a per-planet cycle anchor β€” the ICRF perihelion longitude where MAX inclination occurs, evaluated at the balanced year (302,635 BC).
-Saturn is anti-phase: its cosine sign is flipped relative to all other planets.
-The full anti-phase alignment β€” Saturn at maximum while all others at minimum β€” occurs once per Solar System Resonance Cycle (8H).
+Each planet has a per-planet cycle anchor β€” the ICRF perihelion longitude that defines its inclination oscillation.
+The anchors are set so that at the balanced year (302,645 BC), all eight planets simultaneously reach minimum inclination.
+Saturn is anti-phase: its cosine sign is flipped in the formula, giving it the opposite contribution to the balance sum β€” but its inclination still lands at the minimum alongside the others at the balanced year.
+This synchronised minimum recurs once per Solar System Resonance Cycle (8H).

 GroupPlanets